Project-Snow/NeoniteV2/README.md

 ## FAQs

  * How do I access Neonite V2?
-   * You can access Neonite V2's dashboard at http://localhost:5595/.
+   * You can access Neonite V2 at http://localhost:5595/.
  * Can I go in-game?
    * No, however, Neonite++ is available to use for in-game support, Check it out [Here](https://neonite.dev).
  * Will I get banned?